 What You Need to Make A Tree of Life

-To make the tree of life you’ll need a bicycle rim and 12 gauge round black jewelry wire (a 12 gauge wire is about 2 mm thick).
+To make the tree of life you’ll need a bicycle rim and a roll of 12 gauge black jewelry wire.
+A 12 gauge wire is about 2 mm thick (1/16″).
+I love using jewelry wire to create art.
+It’s super easy to work with.
+If you can’t find jewelry wire, normal wire will work too.
+It’s just a little more difficult to twist.
 The amount you use will depend on the size of your bicycle wheel or whatever round form you’re using.
 You also need some snips to cut the wire.

 If the rim still has the spokes remove them first and then spray paint the rim black.

 Making the Tree of Life

 Measure the diameter of the rim and cut the jewelry wire into pieces that are about 1 3/4 times as long as the diameter of the rim.
 You’ll need about 60 pieces in total.
 The more pieces you cut the wider the tree trunk will be.

 Put all the strips of wire together and twist them tightly just off center from where the middle line would be to form the trunk.
 Place the twisted wire strips over the bicycle rim to check if you’re happy with the trunk length.
 If you look at a photo of a tree the trunk isn’t really that high in proportion to the tree so don’t twist the wire too far up.
 You won’t have enough to make the branches later.

 Once you’re happy, split the shorter wires into five groups.
 Don’t worry about trying to make the groups the same thickness, it will add to the organic look of the tree later.
 Then simply twist and split, twist and split to form the roots.
 Try to make sure you twist the wires in the same direction so you don’t unravel a previous twist.
 Keep on placing the tree of life on the rim to check if you’re happy with the form and adapt as you go along.